robertefreeman/Vestaflare/DEPLOYMENT.md

 Ensure these secrets are configured in your GitHub repository:

 - `CLOUDFLARE_API_TOKEN`: Your Cloudflare API token with Workers:Edit permissions
+- `CLOUDFLARE_ACCOUNT_ID`: Your Cloudflare Account ID (found in the right sidebar of your Cloudflare dashboard)
 - `VESTABOARD_API_BASE_URL`: Base URL for Vestaboard API (usually `https://rw.vestaboard.com`)
 - `VESTABOARD_READ_WRITE_KEY`: Your Vestaboard Read-Write API key
 - `MCP_API_KEY`: API key for MCP server authentication